wp-plugins/contact-form-7-to-database-extension/readme.txt

 * Added export to Google spreadsheet
 * Now saves files uploaded via a CF7 form.
 When defining a file upload in CF7, be sure to set a file size limit.
 Example: [file upload limit:10mb]
 * Made date-time format configurable.
+* Can specify field names to be excluded from being saved to the DB.
 * In Database page, the order of columns in the table follows the order of fields from the last form submitted.

 = 1.3 =